PsyTeachR/msc-data-skills/docs/01-intro.md

 ## [1] 2
 ```

-The R console remembers a history of the commands you typed in the past.Use the up and down arrow keys on your keyboard to scroll backwards and forwards through your history.It's a lot faster than re-typing.
+The R console remembers a history of the commands you typed in the past.
+Use the up and down arrow keys on your keyboard to scroll backwards and forwards through your history.
+It's a lot faster than re-typing.

 ```r